 Cause

 The Microsoft network client: Digitally sign communications (always) policy is enabled in Windows.
-When you mount a file system anonymously, signing cannot be performed because anonymous mounts do not provide the identity information required for digital signatures.
+Anonymous mounts cannot be signed because they do not provide identity information.

 Solution

-Disable the Microsoft network client: Digitally sign communications (always) policy and then mount the file system again.
-To disable this policy, follow these steps.
+Disable the Microsoft network client: Digitally sign communications (always) policy and mount the file system again.
+To disable this policy, perform the following steps.

 Use the